 Dance professionals as well as non-professionals run into the same obstacles due to dysfunctional strength and unhealthy body alignment.

-Developing your core strength is like giving yourself a body makeover: this goes beyond superficial strength training and asks a balanced development of the body.
+Developing your core strength is like giving yourself a body makeover: this goes beyond superficial strength training and asks for a balanced multidirectional development of the body.

-Simple exercises mostly travelling across the floor and inspired from Animal movement, Sports Science, Pilates and Yoga, will release the tension that the body retains and allow a smooth functioning of all the joints for a healthy, pain-free posture and for increased stability in motion.
+Simple exercises mostly travelling across the floor and inspired by Animal movement, Sports Science, Pilates and Yoga, will release the tension that the body retains and allow a smooth functioning of all the joints for a healthy, pain-free posture and increased stability in motion.

-In spite of trends and fashions, Bjerregaard has persistently followed his own choreographic direction; he is extremely aware of form.
+Despite trends and fashions, Bjerregaard has persistently followed his choreographic direction; he is extremely aware of form.
 His language is playful, yet sophisticated, both in his choice of music and artistic vision.
 His style is spellbinding and displays a certain ‘Scandinavian feel’, based on a consciousness of form and visual design.
-In this workshop, dancers are invited to visit choreographic material and to explore their own –new- abilities inside it.
+In this workshop, dancers are invited to visit choreographic material and explore their own - new - abilities inside it.

 Moving together workshop with students from China, Australia, USA, Taiwan and Hong Kong